 in 1280 x 960 resolution

 1981 was a turbulent year for Thin Lizzy.
 Despite its noteworthy success, Chinatown didn’t satisfy most of the fans, who thought its music might be getting too outworn and outmoded, in contrast with the unstoppable NWOBHM explosion.
-The once-smooth musical relationship between Snowy White and Lynott started turning sour as well, due to the front-man’s uncontrolled heroin addiction and subsequent lack of professional clarity on both studio and stage.
-A totally expert musician like Snowy, who had worked with the best and most rigorous (none other than Pink Floyd) found no pleasure on waiting up in the studio for hours and hours, usually with neither Lynott nor Gorham showing up in the end.
-The band was losing money, wasting time and throwing away song-writing ideas, as hard drugs and rock ‘n’ roll star debauchery took their toll on their musical and physical health.
+The once-smooth musical relationship between Snowy White and Lynott started turning sour as well, due to the front-man’s uncontrolled heroin addiction and subsequent lack of professional clarity in the studio and on the stage.
+A totally expert musician like Snowy, who had worked with the best and most rigorous (none other than Pink Floyd) found no pleasure in waiting in the studio for hours and hours, usually with neither Lynott nor Gorham turning up in the end.
+The band had lost their way by this point, as hard drugs and rock ‘n’ roll star debauchery took their toll on their musical and physical health.
 In such stormy weather, Lizzy set about recording the album which many would consider to be the representation of their downfall.

 Regardless of being infamously known among fans for its melodic, tender edge, Renegade features some of the most metallic rockers the band ever came up with.
 “Angel Of Death” stands for itself, a monumental heavy metal piece, nourished by a feverish pace and galloping, thunderous riffs deriving a masterful, hammering string technique, nodding towards Scorpions’ “Lovedrive”.
 There’s staggering fire and vileness, provided by Lynott’s controversial verses and stratospheric, dark synth textures by Wharton, sounding so much like Tony Carey, Rising era.
 Lynott explains: